 What makes Spotify Sell?

-Spotify is currently available in 59 countries and everywhere, there are unique dynamics affecting acceptance of streaming on-demand services.
+Spotify is currently available in over 80 countries and everywhere, there are unique dynamics affecting acceptance of streaming on-demand services.
 Some of the prominent factors triggering the rise of music-on-demand services include:

 1. Popularity of Music Streaming Services amongst Millennials